 Urban design plays a crucial role in creating engaged and connected cities, helping to facilitate human interaction and shared experience.

-The Urban Developer spent some time researching key urban design trends and changes we are likely to see in 2018.
+The Urban Developer spent some time researching key urban design trends and changes we are likely to see.

 So, what else has changed in the world of urban design and development?